artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :height: 19

-When browsing :term:`authority records <authority record>` users have two
+When browsing :term:`authority records <authority record>` users have two options for searching: the dedicated search box and the advanced search options screen.
+All indexed fields can be searched in the dedicated search box
-options: the dedicated search box and the advanced search options screen.
-All indexed fields can be searched in the dedicated search box including:
+including:

 * **All forms of name** in the Identity area as well as
 * **All fields** in the Description area (Dates of existence, History, Places,